-- 4.18 However, the rationale for growth in Central Lancashire and the focus on Preston was also influenced by the North West Regional Spatial Strategy ("RSS").
-The RSS identified the City of Preston as the main foci of the sub-region.
-The RSS fundamentally aimed to support the vision to development Central Lancashire as an area where economic growth is focussed at Preston.
-This economic growth would be supported by high quality investment sites in sustainable locations that meet the requirements of business and industry. - 4.19 The RSS identified the Greater Preston "core area" of the City Region based on the administrative areas of Chorley, Preston and South Ribble, as an area which provides a significant economic focus for the sub-region.
-It set out under Policy CLCR2 that development would be located primarily in the City of Preston; noting the following strengths and opportunities for Preston: - focal point at the intersection of north-south and east-west transport corridors; - established advanced engineering and aerospace industries; - centre of public administration, justice and financial services; - University of Central Lancashire, with links to knowledge-based business; - regional public transport gateway and interchange; - retail and service centre. - 4.20 Derived from the RSS and set out in the Central Lancashire Core Strategy, the Table below sets out the housing requirement across the Central Lancashire HMA across the current plan period from 2010 to 2026 of 1,341 dwellings per annum equating to around 21,500 homes in total over the plan period.
+- 4.21 The RSS identified the Greater Preston "core area" of the City Region based on the administrative areas of Chorley, Preston and South Ribble, as an area which provides a significant economic focus for the sub-region.
+It set out under Policy CLCR2 that development would be located primarily in the City of Preston; noting the following strengths and opportunities for Preston: - focal point at the intersection of north-south and east-west transport corridors; - established advanced engineering and aerospace industries; - centre of public administration, justice and financial services; - University of Central Lancashire, with links to knowledge-based business; - regional public transport gateway and interchange; - retail and service centre. - 4.22 Derived from the RSS and set out in the Central Lancashire Core Strategy, the Table below sets out the housing requirement across the Central Lancashire HMA across the current plan period from 2010 to 2026 of 1,341 dwellings per annum equating to around 21,500 homes in total over the plan period.